Expected Progeny Difference

 EPDs are a function of the additive genetic merit of an individual and reflect its value as a parent.
 It is important to remember that environmental influences are not heritable, and the only genetic influence that is known to be stably inherited is additive genetic variation, though dominance can be managed through crossbreeding systems.
 EPDs and indices are the best tools for genetic selection and do reflect average progeny performance.

 The challenge with selection on measures of phenotype is that they include both genetic and environmental effects, even if weights are adjusted and/or ratios (which limit comparisons to within contemporary groups) are utilized.
 When selection decisions are made on these metrics, selection emphasis is also placed on nongenetic factors, which reduces the efficacy of selection and reduces genetic progress.
 Superiority of selection using EPDs (or breeding values) as compared to phenotypes has been demonstrated.
 EPDs also simplify selection decisions.
 Selection using phenotypes can involve the individual’s own phenotype as well as phenotypes on relatives (including progeny, parents, and siblings, as an example).
-With Genetic Evaluation, all of this information is combined and weighted appropriately in a single value, the EPD, which simplifies selection.
+With genetic evaluation, all of this information is combined and weighted appropriately in a single value, the EPD, which simplifies selection.
 This same value is even more relevant in the genomics era, because genomic testing provides another source of information for selection.

 The Beef Improvement Federation recommends using genomically-enhanced EPDs (see Single-step Genomic BLUP and Single-step Hybrid Marker Effects Models), as opposed to using disjoined marker scores and EPDs separately, as the best method for utilizing genomic data for selection.
-Genetic Evaluation methodologies are always evolving and improving, but all of these methods incorporate all available data on an animal into EPD prediction, including genomic data, and weight it appropriately so that there is a single metric for genetic selection that represents the best estimate of that animal’s genetic merit using all available data.
+Genetic Evaluation methodologies are always evolving and improving, but all of these methods incorporate all available data on an animal into EPD prediction, including genomic data, and weight it appropriately so that there is a single metric for genetic selection that represents the best prediction of that animal’s genetic merit using all available data.

 Most beef breed organizations and companies have transitioned to routinely perform their genetic evaluation.
 Often these routine analyses are performed as frequently as weekly.
-Prior to this change, many organizations performed genetic evaluations either annually or semi-annually, and thus interim EPD computations were done so that breeders could have at least an early estimate of genetic merit for selection decisions.
+Prior to this change, many organizations performed genetic evaluations either annually or semi-annually, and thus interim EPD computations were done so that breeders could have at least an early predictions of genetic merit for selection decisions.
 As noted above with more routine runs of the genetic evaluation, interim EPDs now exist for shorter periods in an animal's life.

 Genetically Identical Animals